Prized seat at pandemic-era games as longest EPL season ends

-LIVERPOOL, England (AP) — Long after the Premier League trophy was handed out inside Anfield, Liverpool fans were still clambering onto the gates after midnight, setting off flares that filled the sky with a red haze.
+LIVERPOOL, England (AP) — Long after the English Premier League trophy was handed out inside Anfield, Liverpool fans were still clambering onto the gates after midnight, setting off flares that filled the sky with a red haze.

 Even the imposition of a police dispersal order — and pandemic social distancing requirements — could not deter the Liverpool faithful from squeezing up to the entrance to the Kop.
 It was the closest supporters could get to a party the stadium has been waiting 30 years to witness.